 - Origin: United States

 - Barking/howling level:

 - Good with cats:

-When you hear the word “goldendoodle,” you may be picturing an exact hybrid between a golden retriever and a standard poodle.
-In fact, goldendoodles can vary quite a lot in appearance.
+When you hear the word “Goldendoodle,” you may be picturing an exact hybrid between a Golden Retriever and a Standard Poodle.
+In fact, they can vary quite a lot in appearance.

-The size of a goldendoodle depends on the poodle part of their heritage.
-Poodles come in miniature, medium, and standard sizes, and goldendoodles do, too!
-That’s why you’ll meet goldendoodles ranging from small (15-30 pounds) to XL (up to 100 pounds).
-As for their coloring, goldendoodles don’t always have golden fur!
-In fact, they come in as many different colors as poodles, ranging from light tan to apricot to chocolate to black.
+The size depends on the Poodle part of their heritage.
+Poodles come in miniature, medium, and standard sizes, and Goldendoodles do, too!
+That’s why you’ll meet some ranging from small (15-30 pounds) to XL (up to 100 pounds).
+As for their coloring, they don’t always have golden fur!
+In fact, they come in as many different colors as Poodles, ranging from light tan to apricot to chocolate to black.

 Goldendoodles have shaggy, curly coats that are often described as being allergy-friendly or even hypoallergenic.
 However, the truth is, most allergies are caused by dander (dead skin cells shed alongside fur) more than the dog’s coat.
-Some people with more mild allergies may react less severely to goldendoodles because they shed less, but there’s no guarantee that a goldendoodle will be hypoallergenic.
+Some people with more mild allergies may react less severely to these dogs because they shed less, but there’s no guarantee that a Goldendoodle will be hypoallergenic.

 Goldendoodles have moderate energy levels and live to be around their humans.
 That means that whether you live in an apartment or a house with a large yard, your goldendoodle will thrive with daily exercise alongside the people they love.
 In other words, they’ll need some long walks!

 Their retriever genes mean some love a game of fetch, so a fenced yard can be a huge help!
 But Goldendoodles can also live in apartments as long as they have access to outdoor activities like walks, runs, hikes, and swims (though not all love water).